sapcc/castellum/docs/asset-managers/nfs-shares.md

 manila_share_size_bytes_for_castellum{volume_type!="dp",volume_state!="offline",share_id="...",project_id="..."}
 manila_share_used_bytes_for_castellum{volume_type!="dp",volume_state!="offline",share_id="...",project_id="..."}
 ```

+Discovery of Manila shares also happens via Prometheus because Prometheus queries are usually faster at scale than
+Manila API queries.

 If you want Castellum to ignore a Manila share, fill the `manila_share_exclusion_reasons_for_castellum` metric as
 described above, or set the metadata key `snapmirror` to value `1`: